Showing posts with label Beat 'em ups. Show all posts

 Yee Aw that sucka!

-Being a beat 'em up, we get around crime-infested streets using left/right.
-The fire button performs a punch, which you'll find is only good against the weaker Sailors.
-Pulling down allows us to stomp on rats but offers little benefit against tougher dudes!
-Finally, pushing up will unleash the fury of your infamous high kick which is your only powerful move.
+As a beat 'em up, we get around crime-infested streets using left/right.
+The fire button performs a punch, which you'll find is good against the weaker Sailors.
+Pulling down allows us to stomp on rats but offers little benefit against tougher dudes.
+Pushing up will unleash the fury of your infamous high kick which is your only powerful move.
 Energy levels will automatically replenish IF you get a chance to stand still for a moment.

-That's this game to a tea, it's stupid but incredibly entertaining.
-The kind you play after a bad day at work!
+That's this game to a tea, it's stupid but so entertaining.
+The kind you play after a bad day at work...

 What?
 You think ganging up is going to scare me away - not on your nelly!!